Home

 By Sign with me TOD

 The notes are adapted to meet your student's individual learning needs.
-After reviewing and discussing the notes, students will answer comprehension questions to review what was discussed on previous pages, students will read The Bill of Rights and answer questions based on them.
-At the end of the product, students are provided with a review that includes multiple choice questions, short answer questions, and will choose 1 of the 10 Amendments in The Bill of Rights and write about why they think it is important.
+After reviewing and discussing the notes, they will answer comprehension questions to review what was discussed on previous pages, students will read the 3 Branches of Government chart, and answer questions based on each of these provided.
+At the end of the product, students are provided with a review that includes multiple choice questions and short answer questions.

 You may also be interested in the following: